sgmurphy/wordpress-plugins/supreme-modules-for-divi/readme.txt

 == Changelog ==
+= 2.5.59 – 20.07.2024 =
+* Fixed: Divi Price List Module description displaying as a row layout instead of the standard text wrap.
+* Fixed: Margin bottom issue for child items in the Divi Price List Module on both Visual Builder and Frontend.
+* Fixed: Divi Price List Module's responsive price, title and content text is not showing in the Divi Visual Builder.

 = 2.5.58 – 20.06.2024 =
 * Fixed: Deprecated: Using ${var} in strings is deprecated, use {$var} instead warning message for Divi Flipbox.